Rare Endemic Birds at Lake Rotorua: Birdwatching in a Volcanic Landscape

 Silvereye on the lakeshore

-The same patch of vegetation turned up the tiny Grey warbler or Riroriro – New Zealand’s second smallest bird (after the rifleman)
+The same patch of vegetation turned up the tiny Grey warbler or Riroriro – New Zealand’s second smallest bird (after the rifleman).
+Its delicate, high-pitched song was almost lost beneath the distant hiss of steam vents and the calls of gulls.

 Grey warbler

-An acid lake inside the crater of an extinct volcano is probably the most unusual birdwatching location I ever visited.
+An acid lake inside the crater of an extinct volcano is probably the most unusual birdwatching location I have ever visited.
 What is your most unusual bird-watching spot?
+For me, Lake Rotorua will always stand out as a place where geology, heat, chemistry and wildlife intersect in the most unexpected way.

 More on New Zealand